kailash-manasarovar/statement/docs/timeline/2024/february.md

 ![Ka ka account 1](../../content/images/fake-accounts/kaka-1.png){width=65%}

-## Constant stalking
+## Constant gang stalking at the conservatory

 - Ana Girbes continues to be really angry at me for no reason, as does Ana Requena.
 - On February 14th, Valentine's day, as I'm climbing the stairs to choir, Ana and Ana are sitting with their backs to me in Ana Girbes classroom.
-- Ana Requena rushes out and stares at my face without saying anything at all to me.
+- Ana Requena rushes out and stares at my face angrily without saying anything at all to me.
-- I assume the intention is for me to think she is concerned I will have put makeup on for valentine's day.
+- I assume the intention is for me to think she is concerned I will have put makeup on for Valentine's day.
 - It's absolutely ridiculous and I know they are laughing at me as I continue on up.
-- I wonder now what they thought they're achieving and/or if their purpose what that I kill myself.
+- I wonder now what they thought they were achieving and/or if their purpose was that I would have a nervous breakdown or kill myself.
 - For sure, at a minimum, they intended I have a severe nervous breakdown.

 ## Highlights on Twitter